Honor Code Violations

 - After the presiding officer has made the above statement, the panel deliberates in private on its finding.
 Voting may be by secret ballot.
 The presiding officer ensures that the deliberations and voting proceed in an orderly and appropriate manner.

 - In cases involving the charge of deception, the hearing panel may rule that the charge is not worthy of an honor offense, in which case the student is found not responsible.

 - A majority of the hearing panel is required to reach a finding of responsible.
-After the panel has reached its decision, the presiding officer re-convenes the investigator, the student, the advisor, and the panel, and reports the decision to the student.
+After the panel has reached its decision, the presiding officer re-convenes the student, the advisor, and the panel, and reports the decision to the student.

 - Once the decision has been reported, if the student has been found responsible (or has accepted responsibility) for a violation, the hearing moves to the sanctioning phase.

 - If the student accepts responsibility or is found responsible, evidence may be presented by the accused student that may be relevant regarding an appropriate sanction(s).